• Skip to primary navigation

 4. Simmer – Cook the sauce until cheesy and bubbly whisking constantly so no lumps form, just a minute or two.
 Mix in the spinach and artichokes and transfer to a broiler proof dish.

-5. Broil your dip – no need to bake it, just let it get kissed by the flames of the broiler for a few minutes just until golden on top and dig in.
-You can even use it to stuff some pasta shells with it instead, personally I prefer scooping it up with some freshly made garlic rubbed bruschetta.
-Oh my!
+5. Broil Your Dip – No need for baking here, just let the top get kissed by the flames of the broiler for a few minutes just until golden on top and dig in with some freshly made garlic rubbed bruschetta.
+If you wanted to, you could even use it to stuff some pasta shells or a vegan lasagna, go wild!

 why you’ll love it